Japanese Dragon Tattoos

 This traditional method of tattooing dates all the way back to the start of the Edo period in the 17th-century and involves using a slim bamboo or metal tool called a nomi with a set of needles fastened to its tip to apply the tattoo by hand.

-A lot of people think that tebori tattoos will hurt more than using a modern tattoo machine, but this is a common misconception.
+A lot of people think that tebori tattoos will be more uncomfortable than a modern tattoo machine, but this is a common misconception.

 Have a search for your nearest Irezumi artist to learn more about the process and Japanese tattoo history.